 Always remember that you must be integrating offline with online efforts.
 Multi-channel attribution is necessary to seamlessly integrate your online and offline marketing strategies: how many of your online visitors actually went to your store and vice-versa.
 This is important so you know if your digital tactic is working.

 There are several ways to use digital marketing to drive in-store traffic and promote your brand.
 One way to do this is to start a “retweet and win” contest or encourage Instagram followers to post a photo of your product for an exclusive discount.
 The key here is exclusivity.
 To ensure in-store digital marketing integration, you must make your fans and followers feel special like giving away special vouchers for those who will download your app.
 If you are an online retailer, you can integrate online and offline stores by asking followers to print a coupon and redeem discounted items in your actual store.
 There are many ways to create and maintain an online-offline connection, so be creative.
+Booklets are still a good marketing strategy, so get the facts straight.

 Keep options open